Challenges in Deploying Machine Learning: a Survey of Case Studies: Abstract

 \section{Abstract}

-In recent years, machine learning has received increased interest both as an academic research field and as a solution for real-world business problems.
+In recent years, machine learning has transitioned from a field of academic research interest to a field capable of solving real-world business problems.
 However, the deployment of machine learning models in production systems can present a number of issues and concerns.
 This survey reviews published reports of deploying machine learning solutions in a variety of use cases, industries and applications and extracts practical considerations corresponding to stages of the machine learning deployment workflow.
-Our survey shows that practitioners face challenges at each stage of the deployment.
-The goal of this paper is to layout a research agenda to explore approaches addressing these challenges.
+By mapping found challenges to the steps of the machine learning deployment workflow we show that practitioners face issues at each stage of the deployment process.
+The goal of this paper is to lay out a research agenda to explore approaches addressing these challenges.